-This is a variation on my dual duct.
-I only do a dual extrusion about 1 in 100 prints, and I figured it is a bit pointless to have the dual duct blow air at the inactive (and usually unscrewed) nozzle all the time.
+This is the single-extrusion alternative to my dual duct.
+I only do a dual extrusion about once every 100 prints, and I figured it is a bit pointless to have the dual duct blow air at the inactive (and usually unscrewed) nozzle all the time.
 It makes more sense to also direct this air at the active nozzle.
-By blowing air from two directions, this design eliminates the ‘shadow’ problem of both the stock duct and my dual duct, and cools all sides more or less equally.
+By blowing air from two directions, this design reduces the ‘shadow’ problem of both the stock duct and my dual duct and cools all sides more or less equally.
 If you're only going to print with one extruder, this duct will give you the best quality.

 Of course this does not make the dual duct obsolete: you still need it to get proper cooling on dual extrusions.

 Mind that the shadow problem is not completely eliminated.
 Overhangs at the rear and right will still be cooled less effectively because the air cannot reach their undersides.
 One way to work around this is to print extra walls behind such overhangs to reflect the airflow back towards them.
 In most cases this will be unnecessary however, but keep it in mind for those prints that need to be really perfect.

 (Someday I might try to update the design to have opposite exhausts for symmetrical cooling but this will obviously require big changes.)

 This duct has not been merely designed in a wet-finger guessing way.
 It has been run through several dozens of iterations, the last of which were validated with computer simulations.
 See the ‘How I Designed This’ section for more details.

 This duct unfortunately is not plug-and-play.
 You must read the ‘Using’ section.
 If you don't, your prints will likely fail, you have been warned.